-If a building does not fit the criteria of this document, the designer should refer to reference 1 and ASCE-7.
+If a building does not fit the criteria of this document, the designer should refer to reference 1 and ASCE 7.

+C7.0 MAINTENANCE

-C7.0 Ballasted Roofs should always be inspected after a wind event and at least 2 times per year to make sure ballast is in place.
+Ballasted roofs should always be inspected after a wind event and at least 2 times per year to make sure ballast is in place.
 Consult SPRI/NRCA "Manual of Roof Inspection, Maintenance, and Emergency Repair for Existing Single Ply Roofing Systems" for additional information.

-C Table 1.Design Tables
+C Table 1.
+Design Tables

-The maximum wind speed in the tables represents the worst case option with safety factors for each design condition.
-In most cases additional safety factors based on over 30 years of field experience have been added to that worst case wind.
+The maximum wind speed in the tables represents the worst-case option with safety factors for each design condition.
+In most cases additional safety factors based on over 30 years of field experience have been added to that worst-case wind.
 Following are some of the conventions used to establish the tables.

-- A. Ballasted Systems shall be limited to installations in Wind zones limited to 140 mile per hour (mph) or less, 3 second gust design wind zone. - B. #2 Ballast systems shall be limited to 120-mph 3 second gust design wind zone. - C. #4 Ballast systems shall be limited to 110-mph 3 second gust design wind zone and not used in designated wind borne debris regions. - D. When parapet heights are less than 1 foot, ballasted systems shall be limited to buildings less than 75' tall. - E. The basic wind speed limit from Kind & Wardlaw and other studies, is the wind speed at which minor wind scour could occur, but stones do not blow off the roof. - F. Stone size factors relate the average size of the stone to their response to wind. (see reference 1 for detail) The factors used in this document are based on 30 years experience and the Kind Wardlaw research.
-The Kind Wardlaw wind tunnel data was found to be conservative.
-The design tables use a stone size factor (fs) of 1.56 for # 4 ballast, and fs of 1.8 for # 2 ballast and are based on reference 1 modified by reference 5, and reference 12.
-Parapet height and paver array factors are based on reference 1(FPI2). - G. Vd=<VreffsFpl.
-Vd, the maximum wind speed allowed per building is equal or less than the velocity reference (ref1) times the stone size factor(fs) times the parapet height/paver array factor(Fpl).
-Vd<Vc2.
-Vc2 is the wind speed at which stone scour can occur at worst case conditions.
+- A. Ballasted systems shall be limited to installations in wind zones limited to 140 mile per hour (63m/s) or less, 3-second gust design wind zone. - B. #2 Ballast systems shall be limited to 120 mph (54m/s) 3-second gust design wind zone. - C. #4 Ballast systems shall be limited to 110 mph (49m/s) 3-second gust design wind zone and not used in designated wind borne debris regions. - D. When parapet heights are less than 1 ft (0.3m), ballasted systems shall be limited to buildings less than 75 ft (23m) tall. - E. The basic wind speed limit from Kind & Wardlaw and other studies is the wind speed at which minor wind scour could occur, but stones do not blow off the roof. - F. Stone size factors relate the average size of the stone to their response to wind.
+(See Reference 1 for detail) The factors used in this document are based on 30 years experience and the Kind & Wardlaw research.
+The Kind & Wardlaw wind tunnel data was found to be conservative.
+The design tables use a stone size factor (fs) of 1.56 for #4 ballast, and fs of 1.8 for #2 ballast and are based on Reference 1 modified by Reference 5, and Reference 12.
+Parapet height and paver array factors (Fp) are based on Reference 1(graphs 8a & 9a, with a=b=0). - G. The maximum design wind speed (Vd) is always less than the wind speed at which stone scour can occur (Vc2) when the roof is confronted with the worst case wind conditions.
+(Vd<Vc2).
+Vd, is the maximum design wind speed allowed per the design tables and is equal or less than the velocity reference (ref1) times the stone size factor(fs) times the parapet height/paver array factor(Fp) using the following equation: Vd = Vref fsFp.

-The design data is always based on the greatest height in a given range; i.e. 15'-30' is based on 30 feet building height.
-The design data is always based on the lowest parapet height in a range; i.e. 6" to 12" parapet is based on the 6" parapet.
+The design data is always based on the greatest height in a given range; i.e. 15 ft to 30 ft (4.6-9m) is based on 30 ft (9m) building height.
+The design data is always based on the lowest parapet height in a range; i.e. 6 in to 12 in (0.15 to 0.3m)